“Metastatic breast cancer” – let’s start saying the words.

 You might want to read, Metastatic Breast Cancer: The Unspoken Words

 Obviously, these two women aren’t the only well-known people to have shared about their cancer experiences, nor are theirs the only breast cancer deaths to have been reported on of late.
-However, their names have been in the news most recently, hence the focus on them in this particular post.
+However, their names have been in the news recently, hence the focus on them in this particular post.

 Celebrities and other well-known people sharing publicly about their illnesses brings awareness and hopefully more urgency to the need for further cancer research that will result in less harsh, more effective treatments and extended lives for anyone facing cancer.